 ACC6120 Advanced Cost and Managerial Accounting Advanced cost and managerial accounting explores the need for accounting information by managers in planning, controlling, and making decisions.
 Special emphasis is given to determining, analyzing and controlling costs, the application of cost, volume profit analysis, management of aggregate costing through linear programming, and a survey of the methods of cost and inventory accounting.
+Open to MSA students only.
+Semester hours: 3 ACC6130 International Accounting and Reporting This course integrates International Financial Reporting Standards (IFRS) into a financial accounting course and leverages comparisons between U.S. GAAP and IFRS (the two most commonly applied sets of accounting standards in the world) to enhance the development of a "critical thinking" approach to financial accounting and reporting.
+The goal of the course is to enhance student understanding of the links between the underlying transactions, the application of reporting standards for those transactions, and the financial reports obtained from a global/international perspective.
+In addition, the course will provide students with a basic understanding of IFRS, a relatively new set of accounting standards gaining wide acceptance throughout the world and being considered for adoption within the U.S. Semester hours: 3 Prerequisite(s): ACC5220.

-Semester hours: 3 Prerequisite(s): Admission to the program.
-ACC6140 Governmental and Not-for-Profit Accounting This course focuses on accounting and budgeting concepts applied to the management of government and not-for-profit organizations.
+ACC6140 Governmental and Not-for-Profit Accounting

+This course focuses on accounting and budgeting concepts applied to the management of government and not-for-profit organizations.
 Key areas of inquiry include fund accounting, the modified accrual method, legislative and board of trustee processes, appropriation and approval of expenditures, and the role of financial statements and audits in public entities.
 Students will be exposed to accounting standards promulgated by the Government Accounting Standards Board and the "Yellow Book" auditing standards and explore the differences between such standards and those used by commercial enterprises.
+Open to MSA students only.

-Semester hours: 3 Prerequisite(s): Admission to the program.
+Semester hours: 3

 ACC6150 Accounting Information Systems

 A study of the flow of accounting information through accounting systems and other information systems.
 The course integrates student knowledge of the various branches of accounting with computerized information systems.
 Special emphasis will be given to the analysis, design and auditing of computerized accounting information systems.
 This course is intended to be an interactive learning experience with students making liberal use the accounting information laboratory.
+Open to MSA students only.

 Semester hours: 3

-Prerequisite(s): Admission to the program.

 ACC6160 Advanced Attest Services

 Course provides a foundation in assurance, attestation, and auditing fundamentals for future financial, managerial, systems, and tax professionals.
 The emphasis of this course is on conceptual, theoretical and practical aspects of auditing financial statements.
 Key topics include application of generally accepted auditing standards, the role of regulation I auditing, the basis and choice of various audit opinions.
 This course will assist professional accountants, as clients of assurance service providers, to prepare for and manage audits and other attestation and assurance engagements.

 Semester hours: 3

-Prerequisite(s): ACC4410 or equivalent.
+Prerequisite(s): ACC4410.